ublox-rs/ublox/README.md

         match it.next() {
             Some(Ok(packet)) => {
-                // We've received a &PacketRef, we can handle it }
+                // We've received a &PacketRef, we can handle it
+                // Or we can convert it to an owned structure, so we can move it let owned_packet = packet.to_owned();
+            }
             Some(Err(_)) => {
                 // Received a malformed packet